mattermost/docs/source/help/messaging/attaching-files.rst

 Attachment Limits and Sizes
 ---------------------------

-Up to 5 files can be attached per post.
+Up to five files can be attached per post.

 The default maximum file size is 100 MB, but this can be changed by the System Admin.